Q-Minh/position-based-dynamics/README.md

-# Soft Body Virtual Cutting using Position Based Dynamics
+# Soft Body Virtual Cutting using eXtended Position Based Dynamics

 ## Overview

-Academic prototyping project for soft body cutting using (X)PBD.
+Academic prototyping project for soft body cutting using XPBD.
 Different constraint types and cutting methods will be implemented using [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page) for matrix computations and [libigl](https://libigl.github.io/) for visualization and user interaction.